-- Meconium Aspiration Syndrome (amniotic fluid mixes with the first bowel movement in the baby’s lungs after birth )
+- Meconium Aspiration Syndrome, or when the amniotic fluid mixes with the first bowel movement in the baby’s lungs after birth )

-- Premature birth, causing the lungs to be underdeveloped
+- Premature birth causes the lungs to be underdeveloped

 - Delay coming out of the birth canal

-In other cases, oxygen can be cut off due to placental detachment from the uterus.
-This condition is called placental abruption.
+In other cases, placental abruption can cut off oxygen when the placenta detaches from the uterus.
 A pinched or obstructed umbilical cord during pregnancy can also cause the mother to give birth to an asphyxiated baby.

-The Two Types of Birth Asphyxia in Newborns
+The Two Stages of Birth Asphyxia in Newborns

 - The first stage begins within minutes when the baby’s oxygen is lacking or completely cut off.
 This causes immediate cell damage to occur.

-- The second stage of damage is known as “reperfusion injury“ and can last anywhere from days to weeks.
-Reperfusion occurs after the normal blood flow and supply of oxygen is restored to the brain as toxins are released from the damaged cells into the organs and bloodstream.
+- The second stage of damage is known as “reperfusion injury “and can last anywhere from days to weeks.
+Reperfusion occurs after the normal blood flow and supply of oxygen restores to the brain as toxins are released from the damaged cells into the organs and bloodstream.

-Signs of birth asphyxia can also appear after the baby is born if the mother suffered a difficult pregnancy.
+Signs of birth asphyxia can also appear after the baby is born if the mother suffers a difficult pregnancy.
 Blood pressure or respiratory abnormalities may cause asphyxia in newborns.
 Also, blood disorders such as anemia in the infant may prevent the blood from carrying enough oxygen.
-Recognizable or detectable signs and symptoms of birth asphyxia include:

-- The infant’s skin being blue or pale in color
+- The infant’s skin is blue or pale in color

 - Low heart rate